 The Ovation Awards are the only peer-judged theatre awards in Los Angeles, created to recognize excellence in theatrical performance, production, and design in the Greater Los Angeles area.

 Lia Chang is an actor, a multi-media content producer and co-founder of Bev’s Girl Films, making films that foster inclusion and diversity on both sides of the camera.
 Bev’s Girl Films’ debut short film, Hide and Seek was a top ten film in the Asian American Film Lab’s 2015 72 Hour Shootout Filmmaking Competition, and she received a Best Actress nomination.
 BGF collaborates with and produces multi-media content for artists, actors, designers, theatrical productions, composers, musicians and corporations.
-Lia is also an internationally published and exhibited photographer, a multi-platform journalist, and a publicist.
+Lia is also an internationally published and exhibited photographer, a multi-platform journalist.
 Lia has appeared in the films Wolf, New Jack City, A Kiss Before Dying, King of New York, Big Trouble in Little China, The Last Dragon, Taxman and Hide and Seek.
 She is profiled in Jade Magazine and Playbill.com.

 All text, graphics, articles & photographs: © 2000-2019 Lia Chang Multimedia.
 All rights reserved.
 All materials contained on this site are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without the prior written permission of Lia Chang.
 You may not alter or remove any trademark, copyright or other notice from copies of the content.
 For permission, please contact Lia at email@example.com